-Niektóre pytania wymagają określenia autora wypowiedzi, kontekstu sytuacyjnego oraz wskazania adresata.
-Podczas słuchania szukaj wskazówek, które podpowiadaja właściwe miejsce lub osobe. np. wyrazy seat, tickets, traffic, leave shortly sugerują, że wypowiedź może mieć miejsce w autobusie.
+Niektóre pytania wymagają określenia autora wypowiedzi, kontekstu sytuacyjnego oraz wskazania adręsatą.
+Podczaś słuchania szukaj wskazówek, które podpowiadają właściwe miejsce lub osobę, np. wyrazy seat, tickets, traffic, leave shortly sugerują, że wypowiedź może mieć miejsce w autobusie.

-- 4 Where could you hear the statements below?
+- 4> Where could you hear the statements below?
 Match the sentences with places a-d.
-What helped you decide? - 1 You can find half-price DVDs next to the books at the back of the store, - 2 Please switch your mobile phones off now.
+What helped you decide? - 1 You can find half-price DVDs next to the books at the back of the store. - 2 Please switch your mobile phones off now.
 The performance is about to begin. - 3 You can operate the TVs on the back of the seat in front of you, using the control in your armrest. - 4 Only today.
 Final reductions on all T-shirts.
 You won't find them cheaper anywhere.
-Madam, come over here and look at the quality! £10 or just for you £6.50! - a on a plane b in a theatre - c in a supermarket d at a street market - 5 \bigcirc 1.06 Listen to two speakers talking about clothes.
-In your notebook, match the speakers (1-2) with the correct statements.
-There are two extra statements. - 1 What is the intention of each speaker? - a to describe the scene before a fashion show - b to recommend the clothes of a fashion designer - c to describe an event he went to when he was vounger - d to explain why an item of clothing is important - 2 What is each speaker doing? - a phoning a friend about an event he is at - b reporting an event on television - c talking to a group of friends - d talking on a radio phone-in programme - 6 Now read the transcript on page 155 and find the phrases in the text that helped you choose the answers. - 7> TEST IT!
-CCD 1.07 Usłyszysz dwukrotnie wypowiedzi czterech osób na temat dokonywania zmian w wyglądzie.
+Madam, come over here and look at the quality! £10 or just for you £6.50! - 3 a on a plane 'back of the seat in front / armrest' - 2 b. in a theatre 'the performance' - 1 c in a supermarket 'at the back of the store' - 4 dv at a street market 'Madam, come over here / just for you' - 5) Listen to two speakers talking about clothes.
+For questions 1-2, match the speakers (S1 and S2) with the correct answers (a-d) in your notebook.
+There are two extra answers to each question. - 1 What is the intention of each speaker?
+S1 a S2 d - a to describe the scene before a fashion show - b to recommend the clothes of a fashion designer - c to describe an event he went to when he was younger - d to explain why an item of clothing is important - 2 What is each speaker doing?
+S1 b S2 d - a phoning a friend about an event he is at - b reporting an event on television - c talking to a group of friends - d talking on a radio phone-in programme - 6) Now read the transcript on page 155 and find the phrases in the text that helped you choose the answers. - 1 Speaker 1: 'close to the start of the show' - Speaker 2: 'they never want to throw away'; 'I love it because of the - memories'; 'I shall keep it forever' - 2 Speaker 1: 'back to the studio where' - Speaker 2: 'with the other listeners - 7) TEST IT!
+GCD 1.07 Usłyszysz dwukrotnie wypowiedzi czterech osób na temat dokonywania zmian w wyglądzie.
 Na podstawie usłyszanych informacji do każdej osoby (1-4) dopasuj zdanie, które jej dotyczy (A-E).
 Jedno zdanie zostało podane dodatkowo i nie pasuje do żadnej osoby.
 Zapisz odpowiedzi w zeszycie.